tzpereira/tzpereira/README.md

 👨‍💻 **About Me**

-Software and Data Engineer specialized in large-scale systems, supply chain intelligence, and high-performance architectures.
+Software and Data Engineer specialized on large-scale systems, business intelligence, and high-performance architectures.

-I design, build, and optimize platforms that handle complex operational constraints — reliably, efficiently, and with measurable business impact.
+I design, build, and scale platforms that operate under complex operational constraints, with a strong focus on reliability, efficiency, and measurable business impact.

-I’ve delivered solutions supporting **multi-billion-dollar supply chain operations**, redesigned core services for scalability and cost efficiency, and led initiatives that improved analytics adoption and platform reliability across entire organizations.
+I have delivered solutions supporting multi-billion-dollar supply chain operations, modernized core services to improve scalability and cost efficiency, and led initiatives that increased analytics adoption and platform reliability across organizations.

 Pragmatic, outcome-driven, and tool-agnostic.
-I translate business problems into architecture, automation, and data-driven systems.
+I translate business problems into robust architectures, automation, and data-driven systems.

 ---